 I visited last summer and found several restaurants that could give those in Paris or New York a run for their money—suitably, given that the city has had a Michelin guide since 2021.
 Standout dishes included teletina ispod sača (veal and potatoes roasted in a clay pot) at Bela Reka in New Belgrade, where ingredients are sourced from the restaurant’s farm in the Homolje mountains, and crispy suckling pig that paired perfectly with cava at Pretop, an unassuming spot in the Zemun market.
 I also explored a nightlife scene akin to that of East London at the Cetinjska complex, an arts and culture hub, and found craft beer aplenty all across the city (a highlight being the cherry sour at Docker Brewery in the Gastrošor district).

 It was at the more traditional kafanas, or pubs, though, that I created lasting memories of Belgrade.
-I spent an evening at Gradimir Kafana, where boisterous diners sang along to live accordion- and fiddle-driven folk songs at tables laden with breads, salads, and ćevapčići (mixed grilled meat).
+I spent an evening at Gradimir Kafana, where boisterous diners along to live accordion- and fiddle-driven folk songs at tables laden with breads, salads, and ćevapčići (mixed grilled meat).
 A few shots of the ubiquitous rakia fruit brandy later, I made my way to the river, where dozens of the capital’s famous floating nightclubs known as splavs were blasting out a blend of Serbian pop, “turbofolk” (a techno and folk mash-up), and contemporary Western dance music for energetic crowds.
-Their sounds mingled in the air—a remixed, and very apt, soundtrack for the city.—Tim Chester
+Their beats mingled in the air—a remixed, and very apt, soundtrack for the city..—Tim Chester

 - Where to stay: Located in the historic quarter, Square Nine has 45 wood-paneled rooms and suites, a rooftop Japanese restaurant, and a spa with a 59-foot lap pool.

 - Make it happen: A trip with Belgrade-based Yugotour takes you around what they call “the capital of a country that doesn’t exist anymore” in a tiny vintage Zastava car (aka a Yugo).
-See brutalist architecture, a former Nazi concentration camp, the mausoleum of Yugoslavia’s leader, Josip Broz Tito, and more.
+See brutalist architecture, a former Nazi concentration camp, the mausoleum of Yugoslavia’s longtime leader, Josip Broz Tito, and more.

 - Stay longer: On a high-speed train, it takes just 36 minutes to reach Serbia’s second-largest city, Novi Sad, a walkable and relaxed alternative to Belgrade that’s full of Austro-Hungarian architecture.
 Also, spend some time winetasting in the nearby Fruška Gora region, which happens to be on a latitude similar to Bordeaux’s.